Primary Assessment and Report

 Assessment

-Assessment refers to all the ways we gather information about progress in a student’s learning.
-We design assessment tasks which reflect the learning objectives and success criteria, ensuring they are relevant and meaningful.
-Judgements on attainment and progress are made using the following processes:
+Assessment encompasses the various methods we employ to gather information regarding students' progress in their learning.
+We design assessment tasks that align with our learning objectives and success criteria, ensuring they are both relevant and meaningful.
+Judgements pertaining to attainment and progress are determined through the following processes:

-- End of unit or topic tests (summative) providing evidence of retention and application of learning objectives.
+- End-of-unit assessments that provide evidence of the retention and application of learning objectives.

-- Facilitate the application of knowledge and skills including higher order thinking skills, as well as factual recall.
+- Facilitate the application of knowledge and skills, including higher-order thinking skills as well as factual recall.

-- Involve students in reflection and help them to understand themselves as learners.
+- Engage students in reflection, enabling them to better understand themselves as learners.

-- Standardise expectations consistently across classes, agreed through collegiate moderation.
+- Standardise expectations consistently across classes, achieved through collaborative moderation among staff.

 Student Involvement